 The limited organisational involvement with the WPA was a dominant theme.
 While managers expected that the disabled person would inform their WPA of relevant organisational policies and processes and take responsibility for their WPA adhering to these (for example confidentiality), there was no evidence that organisations had any policies relating to using a WPA.
 Lack of such policies could be problematic, for example consideration not being given to the need for WPA access to resources needed to fulfil their role, for example permitted entry to parts of buildings and bespoke systems training.

-The concept of the WPA as ‘an extension’ of the person they were assisting could have the effect of making the WPA invisible within the organisation or, at best, an ambivalent presence= summed up by one disabled person as ‘they exist but they don’t exist’ [DP3].
-A common example was meetings, in which the WPA was physically present but not taking part.
+The concept of the WPA as ‘an extension’ of the person they were assisting could have the effect of making the WPA invisible within the organisation or, at best, an ambivalent presenc,e summed up by one disabled person as ‘they exist but they don’t exist’ [DP3].
+A common example was in meetings, in which the WPA was physically present but not taking part.
 WPAs expressed mixed feelings about this status.
-One WPA expressed the importance of managing their emotions related to the role, in situations where it also resulted in disregard as a person:
+One WPA expressed the importance of managing their emotions related to the role, in situations where it also resulted in being disregard as a person:

 ‘Some people completely ignore me.
 It’s horrible, it’s weird, it’s, it’s odd, a really odd feeling …[...]... they don’t see me as a person …[...]...
 But I suppose they think that that’s the correct way to deal with a PA but I don’t think it is personally.’
 [WPA 1b]